bcdev/nc2zarr/README.md

   configurations and thus overwrite settings in any CONFIG_FILE:

   [--dry-run] overwrites /dry_run
+  [--verbose] overwrites /verbosity
   [INPUT_FILE ...] overwrites /input/paths in CONFIG_FILE
   [--multi-file] overwrites /input/multi_file
   [--concat-dim] overwrites /input/concat_dim
   [--decode-cf] overwrites /input/decode_cf
+  [--input-sort-by] overwrites /input/sort_by
   [--output OUTPUT_FILE] overwrites /output/path
   [--overwrite] overwrites /output/overwrite
   [--append] overwrites /output/append

 Options:
   -c, --config CONFIG_FILE        Configuration file (YAML).
-Multiple may be given.
+Multiple may be
+                                  given.

   -o, --output OUTPUT_PATH        Output name.
 Defaults to "out.zarr".
   -d, --concat-dim DIM_NAME       Dimension for concatenation.
-Defaults to "time".
+Defaults to
+                                  "time".

   -m, --multi-file                Open multiple input files as one block.
-Works for
-                             NetCDF files only.
-Use --concat-dim to specify the dimension for concatenation.
+                                  Works for NetCDF files only.
+Use --concat- dim to specify the dimension for
+                                  concatenation.

   -w, --overwrite                 Overwrite existing OUTPUT_PATH.
-If OUTPUT_PATH
+If
-                             does not exist, the option has no effect.
+                                  OUTPUT_PATH does not exist, the option has no effect.
 Cannot be used with --append.

   -a, --append                    Append inputs to existing OUTPUT_PATH.
 If
                                   OUTPUT_PATH does not exist, the option has no effect.
 Cannot be used with --overwrite.

-  --decode-cf                Decode variables according to CF conventions.
+  --decode-cf                     Decode variables according to CF
-                             Caution: array data may be converted to floating point type if a "_FillValue" attribute is present.
+                                  conventions.
+Caution: array data may be
+                                  converted to floating point type if a "_FillValue" attribute is present.

+  -s, --input-sort-by [path|name]
+                                  Sort input files by specified property.
-  -d, --dry-run              Open and process inputs only, omit data writing.
+  -d, --dry-run                   Open and process inputs only, omit data
+                                  writing.

   -v, --verbose                   Print more output.
+Use twice for even more
+                                  output.

   --version                       Show version number and exit.
   --help                          Show this message and exit.
 ```

 ### Configuration file format